Storm breaches California river''s levee, thousands evacuate | Science-Environment

 Across the state on Saturday, Californians contended with drenching rains and rising water levels in the atmospheric river's aftermath.
 In Tulare County, the sheriff ordered residents who live near the Tule River to evacuate, while people near the Poso Creek in Kern County were under an evacuation warning.
 The National Weather Service's meteorologists issued flood warnings and advisories, begging motorists to stay off deluged roadways.

 In San Francisco, an 85-foot (25.91 meter) eucalyptus tree fell onto the Trocadero Clubhouse early Saturday morning.
 The 1892 clubhouse, a San Francisco historical landmark, was left severely damaged, with part of the roof crushed and the inside flooded.
 Funnel clouds were spotted in the Jamestown area — the heart of California's Gold Rush — on Saturday afternoon and the weather service issued a tornado warning for the Sierra Nevada foothills as thunderstorms and hail blanketed the region.
-There were no immediate reports of injuries or damage.
-Democratic Gov. Gavin Newsom has declared emergencies in 34 counties in recent weeks, and the Biden administration approved a presidential disaster declaration for some on Friday morning, a move that will bring more federal assistance.

-The atmospheric river, known as a "Pineapple Express" because it brought warm subtropical moisture across the Pacific from near Hawaii, was melting lower parts of the huge snowpack built in California's mountains.
+Another set of tornado warnings were issued in Fresno Count y, nearly 100 miles (160.93 kilometers) south of Gold Country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)